CP/M pages

 The escapes are:

 1. Get text screen size in characters.
-The first two words of INTOUT will hold the height and the width respectively, and this will therefore return #intout=2.
+The first two words of INTOUT will hold the height and the width respectively, and this therefore ought to return #intout=2.
+In practice many implementations don't bother to set #intout.
+If the size returned is 0FFFFh × 0FFFFh (ie, -1 × -1) then the other text mode subfunctions are not available; this is the case on non-screen devices like printers or plotters.

 2. Enter graphics mode.